 An attorney licensed in another U.S. jurisdiction who will be seeking admission to Tennessee by examination, or re-examination, and who moves to Tennessee and begins employment or opens an office during a time that applications for admission by examination or re-examination are not open, may register for practice pending admission provided that the attorneys submits the application for admission within 5 business days of the opening date of applications for admission by examination.
 Applications for examination are open March 1 – May 20 and October 1 – December 20.

 HOW TO REGISTER FOR PRACTICE PENDING ADMISSION

 The Application to Register for Practice Pending Admission can be found in the forms at the bottom of this page.
-Submit the completed form and the $40 fee by check or money order (see Note 2) via U.S. mail to: Tennessee Board of Law Examiners, 511 Union Street, Suite 525, Nashville, TN, 37219.
+Submit the completed form and the $40 fee by check or money order via U.S. mail to: Tennessee Board of Law Examiners 511 Union Street, Suite 525 Nashville, TN, 37219.
+(See Note 3 below).

-Applicants who change jobs or supervisors must submit an application to re-register 10.07 and pay the fee (see Note 2) of $25.
+Applicants who change jobs or supervisors must submit an application to re-register under § 10.07 and pay the fee of $25.
 The form can be found at the bottom of this page.

-2 The TBLE does not accept credit cards for Practice Pending Admission Registration Applications.
+3. The registration fee must be paid by check or cash for practice pending admission; credit card payments are not available for registration at this time.
 Please be sure to clearly mark your name and NCBE number on the check or money order; you may pay in cash in person.